 Find out more at the Growing Concerns website

-If you’re looking for an authentic Christmas tree in East London, you should definitely consider Pines and Needles at Victoria Park, Brick Lane, or Shoreditch High Street.
-Walking through a lush array of pines, firs, and spruces trying to choose your favourite is always an exciting holiday experience.
+If you’re looking for an authentic Christmas tree in East London, you could do a lot worse than Pines and Needles at Victoria Park or Shoreditch High Street.
+Walking through a lush array of pines, firs, and spruces trying to choose your favourite always makes for a fine holiday experience.

 The two brothers behind the business, Sam and Josh Lyle, started selling trees harvested from their father’s farm in Scotland when they were 13 and 15 respectively.
 Today they run a buzzing business from a trading estate in North Wembley and have over 20 pop-ups across London every Christmas season.